Conspiracy theories and where to find them on TikTok

-In this work, we study the presence on TikTok of online conspiracy theories, which are false or unverified narratives that allege secret, often sinister, plots or events involving groups, organizations, or governments~\cite{byford_conspiracy_2011}.
-The risks of conspiracy theories stem from their potential to warp or alter the perception of reality for the users who consume them~\cite{uscinski2017climate}.
-In recent years, online social media platforms have offered fertile ground for the rapid and easy spread of conspiratorial content, also driven by the formation of fringe communities~\cite{spohr2017fake}.
-These theories can range from relatively harmless speculations to more dangerous beliefs, fueling misinformation, polarization, and possibly dangerous real-world consequences. \footnote{\url{https://www.theguardian.com/us-news/2016/dec/05/washington-pizza-child-sex-ring-fake-news-man-charged} accessed on 10/03/2024} The emergence of novel Generative AI tools powered by Large Language Models (LLM) raises further concerns about their potential misuse by malicious actors, as they can generate convincing content that might mislead and harm online users \cite{augenstein2023factuality}.
-At the same time, LLMs hold promises for researchers and scientists to analyze vast amounts of social media data, detect patterns in the spread of misinformation, and understand the dynamics of conspiracy theories~\cite{ziems2024can}.
+In this work, we study the presence of online conspiracy theories on TikTok, which are defined as false or unverified narratives that allege secret, often sinister plots or events involving groups, organizations, or governments~\cite{byford_conspiracy_2011}.
+The risks of conspiracy theories stem from their potential to warp the perception of reality for users who consume them~\cite{uscinski2017climate}.
+Online social media offer a fertile ground for the spread of conspiracies, also driven by the formation of fringe communities~\cite{spohr2017fake}.
+These theories can range from relatively harmless speculations to more dangerous beliefs, which fuel misinformation and polarization, and can have dangerous real-world consequences.\footnote{\href{https://www.theguardian.com/us-news/2016/dec/05/washington-pizza-child-sex-ring-fake-news-man-charged}{www.theguardian.com} accessed on 10/12/2024.} The rise of Generative AI tools powered by Large Language Models (LLMs) further amplifies concerns about their potential misuse by malicious actors, as these models can generate content that may mislead and harm online users~\cite{augenstein2023factuality}.
+At the same time, LLMs offer valuable opportunities for researchers and scientists to analyze large-scale social media data, identify patterns in the spread of misinformation, and understand the dynamics of conspiracy theories~\cite{ziems2024can}.